paulhibbitts/test-docsify-this/README.md

 ##### browser-tab-title

 Set a custom title on Browser tab for your web pages with the optional **browser-tab-title** parameter, for example:
-https://v2.preview.docsify-this.net/?basePath=https://raw.githubusercontent.com/hibbitts-design/demo-grav-open-matter-course-hub/master/pages/04.resources&homepage=page.md&browser-tab-title=Resources Please note to use titles with spaces they must be [encoded](https://meyerweb.com/eric/tools/dencoder/), so "My Page" would be "My%20Page".
+https://v2.preview.docsify-this.net/?basePath=https://raw.githubusercontent.com/hibbitts-design/demo-grav-open-matter-course-hub/master/pages/04.resources&homepage=page.md&browser-tab-title=Resources.
+Please note to use titles with spaces they must be [encoded](https://meyerweb.com/eric/tools/dencoder/), so "My Page" would be "My%20Page".
+Underscores may also be used to represent spaces.

 ##### edit-link